 This 3-ingredient butternut squash soup is probably the easiest soup recipe you will ever make!
 As the name reveals, it only requires 3 ingredients and has a prep time of 15 minutes.
-The best part is that you can roast the ingredients in the oven and simply blend it in your Vitamix (or any other high-speed blender) if you have one!
-We love minimal effort recipes like this one!
+The best part is that you can roast the ingredients in the oven and simply blend them in your Vitamix!
+We love minimal-effort recipes like this one!

 Why you'll love this recipe

 - You won't believe how incredibly tasty a 3-ingredient butternut squash soup can be.
 The addition of a caramelized onion is what makes all the difference.

 - Fewer ingredients also mean a very short preparation time!
 You can make this soup from start to finish in 1 hour, but the squash will be in the oven most of the time.

 - You won't have to do a huge pile of dishes after making this soup.

 - This recipe is vegan, gluten-free and nut-free.
 It's' perfect for anyone on a vegan or vegetarian diet, or someone who has food intolerances.

 3 ingredients and substitutions

 - Butternut squash.
 Choose a small or medium-sized butternut squash to be able to blend it in your Vitamix.
 If the squash is too big, you will have to blend the soup in several rounds.
 You can use any other type of squash but make sure to adapt the roasting time accordingly.